|

 - Observation until bleeding is consistent with expected blood loss for the procedure

-- Excessive pain, uncontrolled by oral analgesics if ALL of the following are met:
+- Excessive pain, uncontrolled by oral analgesics as indicated by 1 or more of the following:

 - Parenteral treatment until level of pain is acceptable to the patient